What is TIMSS?

 What are trend studies?

-Trend studies allows for examining change over time of different samples of the same population at different points in time.
-TIMSS include a set of trend items that are repeated from one cycle to another which allows for linking between assessment cycles.
-The previous cycle (for example 2011) is then placed on the same scale of the results from the current cycle (2015).
+Trend studies gather data that allow for examining change over time within different samples of the same population at different points in time.
+TIMSS includes a set of trend items that are repeated from one cycle to another which allows for linking between assessment cycles.
+The previous cycle (for example 2015) is then placed on the same scale of the results from the current cycle (2019).

 Who is in charge of TIMSS?